 Suppliers predicted that the dominant bulb in the market for standard lamps would be LEDs in 2023, reflectors in 2025, and globes and candelabras in 2026.
 Most suppliers believed LEDs would be dominant when they accounted for 50% to 70% of market-level sales.
-The LightTracker data suggests that reflectors have surpassed the 70% threshold.
+The LightTracker data suggests that reflectors have already surpassed the 70% threshold.
 The other bulb shapes have all reached 50% in Connecticut and nearly that in non-program areas.
 These results suggests that the Companies should exit the retail lighting market soon, although the exit timing remains uncertain.

 ENERGY STAR LEDs